NOAA-OWP/ngen/extern/summa/README.md

     cd extern/summa

-If you want to use Sundials, set -DSUNDIALS_ACTIVE:BOOL=ON in the build script.
+If you want to use Sundials IDA or BE Kinsol, set -DCMAKE_BUILD_TYPE=Sundials_NexGen in the build script.
 Then, before summa can be built, Sundials needs to be installed.
 Download the latest release of IDA solver from SUNDIALS package in https://computing.llnl.gov/projects/sundials/sundials-software

     wget "https://github.com/LLNL/sundials/releases/download/v6.3.0/sundials-6.3.0.tar.gz"